SpongePowered/SpongeDocs/source/about/rules.rst

 .. note::

     Any of the above rules are subject to change at any time without warning.
 Any content found to be in violation of these rules, even if the content was created before a rule was in place, can be removed by moderator approval.
-These rules apply generally to all Sponge methods of communication, but each individual sub method (eg: Sub-Reddit or Forum Category) may have its own set of additional rules and guidelines to add on top of these general rules.
+These rules apply generally to all Sponge methods of communication, but each individual sub method (eg: subReddit or Forum category) may have its own set of additional rules and guidelines to add on top of these general rules.
 If this is the case, both sets of rules must be followed.
 Rules and guidelines evolve as the Sponge community evolves.
 Use only as directed; excessive use of FLARD may rot your socks.